MicrosoftDocs/microsoft-365-docs/microsoft-365/business/migrate-from-microsoft-365-business-to-microsoft-365-enterprise.md

 For example, your business has grown and needs more than 300 licenses (congratulations, by the way).

-Or, your business needs enterprise features, such as Office 365 ProPlus, Windows 10 Enterprise E3, or Enterprise Client Access Licenses (CALs).
+Or, your business needs enterprise features, such as Microsoft 365 Apps for enterprise, Windows 10 Enterprise E3, or Enterprise Client Access Licenses (CALs).

 Upgrading is easy: you can start the upgrade [from the Admin center](../commerce/subscriptions/upgrade-to-different-plan.md).
 All your data and configuration in your current subscription is maintained.
 There's nothing for you to do to prepare for the migration and nothing to do afterward, except take advantage of the new features.